uviclibraries/podcasting/editing-audio.md

 ### Inserting or copying audio into your audio track

 This is helpful in situations where you might want to move the order of your content around.
-For example, you might want to change the order, later, of a quesiton and answer.
+For example, in an interview recording, you might want to change the order of a quesiton and answer.

 - **Select** a few seconds of audio from the middle of your recorded audio, then, in the main menu, select **Edit -> Copy**.
 - Somewhere else in your audio track, where there is a gap in speaking, click on the timeline and then select **Edit -> Paste** to insert the copied clip.
-- You can also copy voice, music, or background “silence" audio from another track and paste it into your main podcast interview audio track.
+- You can follow this same copy/paste process to move any audio from any Audacity track to another.

 > **NOTE**: the locations of buttons in Audacity's interface vary from version to version and system to system (i.e., Windows, Mac, or Linux).
-If you do not find what you are looking for, rely on the main menu to copy/paste.
+If you do not find what you are looking for, rely on the main menu to **edit -> copy/ edit -> paste**.

 <button onclick="toggle('gif2')">Show / Hide Animation </button>
 <div id="gif2">